RADICLDefense/full-stack-web-coding-exercise/README.md

 This exercise tests your ability to adapt existing code and build new features - a realistic representation of our daily work.

-## ⚠️ IMPORTANT: Keep This Documentation Updated
+## ⚠️ IMPORTANT: Document Your Setup Changes

-**If you modify anything about the setup process, YOU MUST update this README immediately:**
+**If you modify anything about the setup process, YOU MUST document it in CANDIDATE_RESULTS.md:**

 - ✅ Added new SQL scripts?
-Document them in the database section
+Document where they are and how to run them
 - ✅ Installed new npm packages or Go modules?
-Update the prerequisites and setup steps
+List the new dependencies
 - ✅ Changed environment variables?
-Update the configuration section
+Document what's required
 - ✅ Added new services or changed ports?
-Update the architecture and quick start sections
+Specify the configuration
 - ✅ Modified database schema?
-Document the changes
+Explain the migration steps
 - ✅ Changed build commands?
-Update the development and production build sections
+Provide the new commands

-**We will be running your application locally.** Outdated or incorrect setup instructions will significantly impact your evaluation.
+**We will be running your application locally.** Include clear, step-by-step setup instructions in the CANDIDATE_RESULTS.md file.
 Test your instructions by cloning your repo in a fresh directory and following them exactly.

 ## Architecture